Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-treeview-selecteditem-twoway-binding/Post.md

 </TreeView>
 ```

-When `SelectedItem` is changed from model, the behavior traverses the hierarchy while utilizing `HierarchyPredicate` to find the correct node, finally selecting it.
+When `SelectedItem` is changed from the view model, the behavior traverses the hierarchy while utilizing `HierarchyPredicate` to find the correct node, ultimately selecting it.
 An optional parameter `ExpandSelected` dictates whether the selected item should be expanded as well.

-It's also worth noting that if `HierarchyPredicate` is not set, the behavior will still get the job done -- it will blindly open all available nodes until it finds the one it's looking for.
+If the user changes `SelectedItem` from the UI, it works like you would expect and propagates the new value to the view model.